 Comparative law is the only way such a process can be possible and it is a unique method through which government agencies can learn about the different laws that are used in other regions across the world.
 With information about the laws that are applied in other countries, experts can pick all the vital details that can assist in the development of an entirely new constitution.

 Countries like China have emphasized on the need to embrace comparative law in the process of developing new laws that are relevant with the needs of the modern world.
-China has been developing laws that are meant to enhance the relationship between the country and other nations, either socially or through trade.

 About Sujit Choudhry